eevee/eev.ee/content/2015-11-08-undertale.markdown

 They landed on Chara's grave, where buttercups had grown.
 Chara's soul, with its extraordinary `determination` (thanks to being the player character), had lingered there all this time, waiting for an empty vessel.

 You really _are_ naming the most recent fallen human.
-The entire game, no matter which route you choose, you play as Chara.
+The entire game, no matter which route you choose, you play as Chara, as a metaphor for player characters in general and for the way you "possess" one when you play any game.

 Remember, Undertale is a game about redemption.
 Chara's redemption.  _Your_ redemption, from the usual violent approach to playing games.  _You_ are the antagonistic human, who contrives ways to be attacked so you can attack back.